rafamerlin/linux-newbie/arch-user-repo.md

 If you want to make export fixed for editor, add it to the last line of `~/.extend.bashrc`

-This will isntall pacaur and it's dependencies.
+This will install pacaur and it's dependencies.

 Then after pacaur is installed we can use `pacaur -S packageName` to install stuff.

-Something also useful is the remove cache from pacaur, it will remove all the unecessary files after the instalations:
+Something also useful is the remove cache from pacaur, it will remove all the unnecessary files after the installations:
 `pacaur -Sc`

-If you want to uninstall some other package, you can use pacman directly, as all of them are registered on pacman after instalation.
+If you want to uninstall some other package, you can use pacman directly, as all of them are registered on pacman after installation.

 ##### Clean up unused dependencies.
 Since we have `pacaur` installed, we can use it instead of using `pacman` directly.